Jay Fisher - World Class Knifemaker

 I just spent an informative morning reading much of the content on your site.

-Okay, one morning would not yield an understanding of "much" of the content on this site, as it is nearly four hundred pages long.
+Okay, one morning would not yield an understanding of "much" of the content on this site, as it is nearly four hundred pages long at the time of this inquiry.
 I don't know anyone who can read four hundred pages of a book in one morning, and some of my "pages" are thirty to fifty book page equivalents-

 First of all I compliment you on your site and the tremendous amount of work there.
 Your logic on your quality fixed blade knives is very clear, and I only hope to some day get one of your superb knives.
 Adding a kerambit-style ring to the fixed blade knives is inspired, and something I have only seen on a R******, which model has limited utility.